MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-console-locked.md

 # Code 55 - CM_PROB_CONSOLE_LOCKED

-This function is reserved for system use.

-The device is blocked from enumeration due to a Group Policy / MDM (Intune) policy to protect from DMA attacks.
+This Device Manager error message indicates that the device is blocked from enumeration due to a Group Policy / MDM (Intune) policy to protect from DMA attacks.